sjbylo/container-workshop/07-probes-and-self-healing/README.md

 Started container
 ```

-Notice that after the HTTP probe detected the failure Kubernetes killed the failing container and
+Notice that after the HTTP probe detected the failure, Kubernetes killed the failing container and
 started a fresh container inside the same pod.
 Note that the pod ID remains the same as it was.
-This is only possible because a probe was used to properly detect the failure.
+This was only possible because a probe was used to properly detect the failure.

 Had there been no probe defined to properly detect the failure the container would
 never be re-started because Kubernetes would always see a running process but not detect any